Early Years (1946-1988)

 Modern Era (1989——Today)

 In April of 1989, Milo’s began brewing and distributing its Famous Sweet Tea in gallon jugs to grocery stores in the Birmingham area.
 Milo’s was an instant success.
-Customers were looking for a refreshing, freshly brewed tea like their grandmother used to make, and Milo’s did not disappoint.
+Customers were looking for a refreshing, freshly brewed tea like their grandmother used to make, and Milo’s Tea did not disappoint.
 That is because it is fresh brewed, just like your our grandmother used to make.
 It contains only fresh, natural ingredients befitting the Milo’s quality standards.
 From there, Milo’s grew, adding one store at a time.
-In 1997, we launched Milo’s Unsweet Tea and in 2006, we added our No Calorie Sweet Tea sweetened with Splenda.
+In 1997, we launched Milo’s Unsweet Tea and in 2006, we added our No Calorie Sweet Tea.

 In 2014, Milo’s will introduce Milo’s Decaf (sweetened with Pure Cane Sugar), Milo’s Mix (Famous Sweet Tea with Lemonade) and Milo’s Lemonade.
 Today, Milo’s can be found in the refrigerated section of fine retailers across the country.
 Visit our Milo’s Locator to find a Milo’s retailer near you.